pwolthausen/k8s-workshops/1-Workloads/readme.md

 4. [Explore StatefulSet](https://cloud.google.com/kubernetes-engine/docs/concepts/statefulset)
 5. Jobs Vs Deployments

+## Why use Deployments?

+Deployments are generally used in lieu of using un-managed pods or ReplicaSets.
+The Deployment will control ReplicaSets, which in turn control pods.
+Aside from the benefits provided by a ReplicaSet built in, Deployments also provide upgrade strategies when changes are made to the workload (such as rolling out new versions).

 ## Using a Deployment

 Using the basic deployment template (deployment.yaml), fill in the blank fields to deploy a basic database.
 To keep things simple, let's use the image for mysql from Docker Hub: ["mysql:5.7"](https://hub.docker.com/_/mysql).